Retaining top talent: how to ask an employee to stay

 - See if they would be interested in a career mentorship program.
 Offer to make an introduction to someone who can help grow their career.

 When it comes to enticing an employee to stay, you probably have more options than you realize.

 By now you probably have a good idea why your high-performing employees are taking their knowledge and skills elsewhere.
 Now is the time to take action and correct problem areas that are preventing good employees from staying.

 For example, it’s no secret that many people leave companies because of their boss or manager.
 Is one supervisor in your business having significantly more voluntary turnover than the rest?
 Is this the same supervisor that you’ve been thinking of replacing?
 Do what needs to be done — remove them.

 Then reach out to those high performers who have left or could leave due to their managers.
 Let them know there is a new management team in place, and ask them to stay or come back, as the case may be.
 Don’t be surprised if some say yes.

 Continue to monitor the environment so that you can correct problems before they become big issues.
-This will help you retain those high performers that you’ve worked so hard to secure.
+This will help you retain employees you’ve worked so hard to secure.